 Flex funds are an enhancement to the dining option and are automatically loaded at the beginning of each semester.
-Fund balances carry forward from semester to semester and expire at the end of the Academic Year

-Commuters, faculty and staff are offered two block meal plan options.
+Fund balances carry forward from semester to semester and expire at the end of the Academic Year.
+Commuters, faculty and staff are offered two block meal plan options or straight Dining Dollars.

-- 100 meal block plus 5 guest meals and \$25 flex - 50 meal block
+- 100 meal block - 50 meal block